rrobbes/EngineeringOfMobileSystemsV2/3-TS/README.md

 const weirdList:Threethings = [1, "hello", true]
 const weirdList2:Threethings = [1, "hello", true, 4]

-// To learn more about the language, click above in "Examples" or "What's New".
-// Otherwise, get started by removing these comments and the world is your playground.
+// Feel free to experiment some more in the playground!

 ```